CS257-S25/team-project-b/Contract.md

 Daniel: One of my biggest strengths is dependability.
 If I am given a task to complete by a certain date I will make sure it gets done.
 When we need something to be done either for this project or something else I will make sure it gets completed.
 I believe this will help our team stay on track with our goals.

+Fenan: One of my strengths is a good time management.
+I'm also flexible and willing to step in to fill any gaps as needed.

 Owen: The stengths I bring to the table are my planning and debugging skills.
 I will help make sure the team is on track and know when delliervables and smaller tasks are going to get done.
 In addition, I will proof read code/text to make sure it flows smoothly and catch any errors.
 # Rules
 We believe that our work must embody each member's individual effort and ideas.